dakrone/cheshire/README.md

 ## Future Ideas/TODOs
-- move away from using Java entirely, use Protocols for the encoder
+- move away from using Java entirely, use Protocols for the encoder (in progress, see custom.clj)
-- allow custom encoders (this should be doable once switched over to protocols)
+- allow custom encoders (in progress, see custom.clj)

 ## License
 Release under the MIT license.
 See LICENSE for the full license.